zdravkov/kendo-docs/api/wrappers/jsp/chart/seriesitem.md

 ### sizeField `String`

-The data field containing the bubble size value.
+The data field containing the bubble size value.** Applicable only to bubble series. **

 #### Example
     <kendo:chart-seriesItem sizeField="sizeField">